 The air filter in your HVAC is the component that keeps dust, animal hair, and other airborne particles out of your HVAC system.
 As a result, the air filters are important in prolonging the life of your HVAC system.
+Knowing the proper size air filter needed is beneficial to your system’s lifetime.
 Protecting your HVAC equipment is the primary purpose of an air filter.

 Air filters can improve the quality of the air inside your home.
 Air filtration occurs when the air is circulated through your home and brought back through your air ducts into the HVAC equipment to be heated or cooled.
 Then it is recirculated.
 During this circulation process, your HVAC system pulls the air through the air filters, and the filter removes particulates from the air.